 Instructor of Clarinet, Interlochen Arts Camp

-Professor of Clarinet, St. Olaf College; Principal Clarinetist, Hawaii Symphony
+Assistant Professor of Clarinet, St. Olaf College; Principal Clarinet, Hawaii Symphony

-M.A., Ethnomusicology, University of Hawaii; M.M., Clarinet Performance, Northwestern University; B.M., Clarinet Performance, Eatman School of Music
+M.M., Clarinet Performance, Northwestern University; B.M., Clarinet Performance, Eastman School of Music

-He completed his undergraduate studies at the Eastman School of Music under Stanley Hasty and his Masters at Northwestern University with Robert Marcellus.
+He studied at the Eastman School of Music under Stanley Hasty and with Robert Marcellus at Northwestern University.
 Other teachers include Leon Russianoff, Mitchell Lurie, Franklin Cohen and Keith Underwood.